jcburley/joker/GOSTD.md

 In the above case, multiple `GoObject` objects are returned by a single call to `go.std.net/Interface`: they are returned as a (Clojure) vector, which in turn is wrapped in a vector along with the `error` return value, per the "Go return type" shown by `doc`.

+### Copying GoObjects

 Generally, Joker avoids ever _copying_ a `GoObject`, in order to permit maximum flexibility of use (such as when one contains active state), to preserve some semblance of performance, and to avoid issues when they have members of type `sync.Mutex` (which cannot always be copied).

-As a result, pointers to such objects are returned as `atom` references to the very same objects.
+As a result, references to such objects are generally used.

+### Dereferencing a GoObject

 `(deref obj)` can be used to dereference a wrapped object, returning another `GoObject[]` with the dereferenced object as of that dereference, or to the original object if it wasn't a pointer to an object.

+### Obtaining a Reference to a GoObject

-*NOTE*: For now, `(Go obj "&")` returns a (`GoObject` wrapping a) reference to either the original (underlying) Go object, if it supports that, or (more likely) to a copy that is made for this purpose.
-This might be replaced someday by a proper `(ref ...)` function, which would presumably also work for ordinary Joker objects as it does in Clojure.
+Similarly, `(ref obj)` returns a (`GoObject` wrapping a) reference to either the original (underlying) Go object, if it supports that; or, more likely, to a copy that is made for this purpose.

+The `reflect` package (in Go) is used here; see `reflect.CanAddr()`, which is used to determine whether the original underlying object allows a reference to be made to it. `reflect.New()` and `reflect.Indirect().Set()` are otherwise used to create a new, referencable, object that is set to the value of the original.

 ### Rules Governing GoObject Creation